 On that note, if you do in fact have the luxury of time on your hands, you must go on a road trip in Australia!
 It is one of the best and most popular ways to experience the country.
-Melbourne will most assuredly be on your itinerary as well; spend 3 or 4 days in the city and then hit the road.
+Whether you trip from Melbourne to Adelaide or head back east, Australian road trips are almost unbeatable.

 Safety in Melbourne